 Somerset Energy Saver

-Mendip District Council has launched the Somerset Energy Saver campaign to raise awareness of the things you can do to cut your energy bills and carbon footprint.
+The Somerset Energy Saver campaign was set up to raise awareness of the things you can do to cut your energy bills and carbon footprint.

 The Somerset Energy Saver website will help you learn more about the ways you can make your home more energy efficient; whether it’s through small changes which are free of charge or through bigger adjustments to your home.